MicrosoftDocs/power-platform/power-platform/admin/security/overview.md

 Security topics that are common to all of Power Platform include:

-- The Power Platform service architecture - how the main flows in the system work.
+- The Power Platform service architecture - how the main flows in the system work
 - Authentication to the service for the Power Platform services
 - Data connections including authentication
 - Data at rest and encryption

 The Power Platform service is governed by the [Microsoft Online Services Terms](https://www.microsoftvolumelicensing.com/DocumentSearch.aspx?Mode=3&DocumentTypeId=31), and the [Microsoft Enterprise Privacy Statement](https://www.microsoft.com/privacystatement/OnlineServices/Default.aspx).
 For the location of data processing, refer to the Location of Data Processing terms in the [Microsoft Online Services Terms](https://www.microsoftvolumelicensing.com/DocumentSearch.aspx?Mode=3&DocumentTypeId=31) and to the [Data Protection Addendum](https://www.microsoft.com/download/details.aspx?id=101581).

 For compliance information, the [Microsoft Trust Center](https://www.microsoft.com/trustcenter) is the primary resource for Power Platform.
 The Power Platform team is working hard to bring its customers the latest innovations and productivity.
-Learn more about compliance in the [Microsoft compliance offerings](https://docs.microsoft.com/en-us/compliance/regulatory/offering-home).
+Learn more about compliance in the [Microsoft compliance offerings](/compliance/regulatory/offering-home).

 The Power Platform service follows the Security Development Lifecycle (SDL), strict security practices that support security assurance and compliance requirements.
 The SDL helps developers build more secure software by reducing the number and severity of vulnerabilities in software, while reducing development cost.
 Learn more at [Microsoft Security Development Lifecycle Practices](https://www.microsoft.com/securityengineering/sdl/practices).

 ## Power Platform service architecture

 The Power Platform services are built on Azure, Microsoft's cloud computing platform.
-The Power Platform services are currently deployed in many datacenters around the world – there are many active deployments made available to customers in the regions served by those datacenters and an equal number of passive deployments that serve as backups for each active deployment.
+The Power Platform services are currently deployed in many datacenters around the world.
+There are many active deployments made available to customers in the regions served by those datacenters and an equal number of passive deployments that serve as backups for each active deployment.

    ![Power Platform service architecture.](./media/PowerPlatformBasicArch.png "Various front-end technologies (web front end, mobile, embedded, and other) flowing to Power Platform back-end clusters.")